Aidan-Bielenberg/BangleApps/apps/HRV/README.md

 Note that in both modes, if the watch seems unresponsive, it's processing data and if you continue to hold the reset button it will eventually restart.

-If your sample count is less than around 5 samples and/or the readings don’t look right, try repositioning the watch and try again - you can use the HR monitor app to confirm fitting.
+If your sample count is less than around 5 samples and/or the readings don\`t look right, try repositioning the watch and try again - you can use the HR monitor app to confirm fitting.